EU countries weaken nature law in hunt for deal -document | Science-Environment

 EU countries weaken nature law in hunt for deal -document

-EU diplomats said Ireland had sought to weaken the peatland targets.
-A spokesperson for Ireland's representation to the EU did not immediately respond to a request for comment.
-EU country diplomats said they were hopeful for a compromise on the law - which their environment ministers plan to approve on June 20 - but that this would require changing the proposal to address a long list of concerns raised by governments.
+An Irish government spokesperson said the country already had national targets to revive peatlands.
+"Ireland supports the ambition of the Nature Restoration Law and is working with colleagues across Europe to ensure appropriate flexibilities that enable implementation," the spokesperson said.

 EU countries and the European Parliament must both approve the nature law.
-The proposal has also hit resistance in Parliament, where the biggest lawmaker group has called to block the bill's passage through the EU assembly.
+The proposal has also hit resistance in Parliament, where the biggest lawmaker group has called to reject it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)